-Discount Rate - The Town's rate used to measure the total OPEB liability was 3.58%.
-The Town began funding the OPEB trust fund at year-end and as a result, the OPEB plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
-Therefore, the Town's discount rate is determined based on the assets in the OPEB trust fund, the Town's funding policy, the June 30, 2017 Bond Buyer's 20 bond index of 3.58% and the expected return on assets.
+Discount Rate - The Town's rate used to measure the total OPEB liability was 3.87%.
+The projection of cash flows used to determine the discount rate assumed that contributions will be made in accordance with the Plan's funding policy.
+The OPEB plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the Town's discount rate is determined based on the June 30, 2018 Bond Buyer's 20 bond index of 3.87%.

-Sensitivity of the net position liability to changes in the discount rate - The following table presents the net other postemployment benefit liability, calculated using the discount rate of 3.58%, as well as what the net other postemployment benefit liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.58%) or 1-percentage-point higher (4.58%) than the current rate.
+Sensitivity of the net position liability to changes in the discount rate - The following table presents the net other postemployment benefit liability, calculated using the discount rate of 3.87%, as well as what the net other postemployment benefit liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.87%) or 1-percentage-point higher (4.87%) than the current rate.